quant1-eduardo/Code-Challenge-Revenuedriver/README.md

 ## Architeture
-The container revenuedriver-db has the MySQL database And the container revenuedriver-python has
+The container revenuedriver-db has the MySQL database And the container revenuedriver-python has the python server application